mhx/Convert-Binary-C/README.md

     make test
     make install

-Note that you may need to become superuser to 'make install'.
+Note that you may need to become superuser to `make install`.

-If you're building the module under Windows, you may need to use a different make program, such as 'nmake', instead of 'make'.
+If you're building the module under Windows, you may need to use a different make program, such as `nmake`, instead of `make`.

 When running 'make test' on on slower systems please be patient, since some of the tests are quite time consuming.
 The time required